Codeup-NLP-Project/NLP-Project/README.md

 <a name='prep_data'></a>
 ## Prepare Data
 ✓ _Plan_ ➜ ✓ _Acquire_ ➜ 🟢 **Prepare** ➜ ☐ _Explore_ ➜ ☐ _Model_ ➜ ☐ _Deliver_
-> - To clean the data, we:

-    - Converted all characters to lowercase,
+> - Converted all characters to lowercase,

-    - Normalized unicode characters,
+> - Normalized unicode characters,

-    - Encoded into ascii byte strings and ignored unknown characters,
+> - Encoded into ascii byte strings and ignored unknown characters,

-    - Decoded into usable UTF-8 strings,
+> - Decoded into usable UTF-8 strings,

-    - Removed anything that was not either a letter, number, or whitespace,
+> - Removed anything that was not either a letter, number, or whitespace,

-    - tokenized the data.
+> - tokenized the data.
 > - To make our model more accurate, we decided to filter out words that that didn't seem to be important for identification purposes.
 To do this, we found the counts of each word used in the repositories for a particular programming language.
 Then, we removed any words that had a Z-score of .5 or below.
 This removed any junk words that may have been present and placed greater emphasis on the words that were most prevalent.
 > - We performed this process twice.
 Once for the designated programming language, and then again for all of the repositories that were NOT that language.
 > - Then we created both stemmed and lemmatized versions of the cleaned data.